KikidoraFear/Kikimeter/README.md

 # Kikimeter
 ## ToDo
-- add buttons on top to reset/pause every table with one click
 - always show self if not in shown bars (either on top or bottom with placement)
-- Use SendAddonMessage for data chunks to improve performance
+- Maybe use SendAddonMessage for data chunks to improve performance
 - use ##SavedVariablesPerCharacter data to store table between sessions
-- RECEPTOR DEMANDS: BOSS FILTER AND BUTTON TO HIDE HEALING DONE
+- add hide button
+- add scrolling (mousewheel support)

 ## State
 - accuracy of values displayed need further testing